Your plan not your motivation might be the issue.

 3/ Forget about trying to strike a balance.

 Life is more of a juggling act than a balancing one because there are so many dimensions to it.
 Define your values so that you are clear about which dimensions are most important to you.
 Then metaphorically, focus on the falling ball to keep all of your balls in the air.
 If one needs to drop, make sure it’s one with some bounce.
-According to Howard, your career ball will likely bounce but your family ball might not.
+According to Howard, your career will likely bounce more than your family.

 4/ Define enough.